 If the process is clear, and the workflow so obvious, why is it that 90% of filmmakers and film producers go so terribly wrong at the very first step: getting a screenplay?

 The whole secret to a great screenplay is to have a successful story.
-Most filmmakers and film producers have practically no training in what makes a good story, and fewer yet understand the importance and fragile quality of the relationship between writer and producer.
+Sadly, most filmmakers and film producers have practically no training in what makes a good story.
+And fewer yet understand the importance and fragile quality of the relationship between writer and producer.
 Even more basic is the plain and simple fact that most filmmakers and producers have not a single clue as to how to work with a screenwriter to develop the story or screenplay they have just purchased.

-I could fill this with story after story of my own experiences in ‘development hell’ listening to the critiques and story advice from under-qualified story analysts and development executives who pass off superficial advice as if it were gospel, and then demand a co-writing credit.
-I once looked across the desk of a senior British script development executive and saw a 42 page critique on a project I was producing that started off with the words: “Reading this screenplay was most instructive.”
+I could fill this with story after story of my own experiences in ‘development hell’.
+I’ve spent hours listening to the critiques and story advice from under-qualified story analysts and development executives who pass off superficial advice as if it were gospel, and then demand a co-writing credit.
+I once looked across the desk of a senior British script development executive and saw a 42-page critique on a project I was producing that started off with the words: “Reading this screenplay was most instructive.”
 Imagine the pearls that followed that line!

 Here’s a dirty little secret: writers love feedback – if it is useful.
 Writers need constructive feedback.
 If you tell a writer that their “second act story curtain is a little weak” they will have no idea what you mean, or have a clue how to fix or alter their story.
 Try and be specific with your criticisms.